Survey Says: Risk management key to resiliency in 2021 and beyond

 - COVID-19 is driving transformation.
 More influential than regulatory requirements, the top factor influencing banks’ approaches to risk modeling is the pandemic.

-- Most banks plan to modernise.
-In the next two years, 54 per cent of banks anticipate modernising their risk modeling capabilities.
-Further, 52 per cent say the pandemic has accelerated their modernisation plans.
+- Most banks plan to modernize.
+In the next two years, 54 percent of banks anticipate modernizing their risk modeling capabilities.
+Further, 52 percent say the pandemic has accelerated their modernization plans.

 - Cloud deployments and analytics are top investment priorities.
-Asked about planned investments for improving risk modeling over the next 12 months, executives put cloud provision (67 per cent) and data analytics tools (59 per cent) at the top of their list.
+Asked about planned investments for improving risk modeling over the next 12 months, executives put cloud provision (67 percent) and data analytics tools (59 percent) at the top of list.

 The study’s results were previewed at SAS Global Forum 2021.
 The session, entitled Spotlight on Risk, Fraud and Financial Crime: Challenges and Trends, is available to stream on demand through June 25 (registration required).